Budget Cold Weather Clothing

 Rechargeable electronic hand warmers - Power packs that can be used for heat or battery back up for your phone

 Style and material.
-I prefer synthetic rather than wool for comfort and fit (avoid acrylic, cheap but not so effective).
-A beanie hat is a very effective shape and can pulled over the ears or should have ear flaps that can fold up.
+A beanie is a very effective shape and can pulled over the ears.
 Clean, plain shapes allow a hood to be pulled over and fit closely, bobbles make an air space that reduces insulation.
-A personal favourite is a close fitting "windstopper" hat with ear flaps, small enough to easily fit in a pocket with a warmth far beyond its size and weight.
+Synthetics cost less than wool, are very warm and hard wearing.

 Tight weave, thinner and lighter than other synthetics